palomakop/palomakop.tv-11ty/src/now.md

 ### Current status

+- Getting ready to start a new job(!)
+- Making a new e-zine for [Zine Club](/zine-club)
-- Working on website updates and personal projects
+- Working on some personal coding projects & studies
-- Doing freelance AV work for events
-- Searching for a new job and/or more freelance opportunities
+- Enjoying some hammock time in my backyard